MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-audio-class-extensions-overview.md

 ### ACX framework is built on top of the Windows Driver Framework

-To allow audio drivers to be more reliable and offer the best possible experience for PC users, Audio Class eXtension (ACX) is now available in early preview.
-ACX defines a new Windows Driver Framework (WDF) class extension for the audio domain.
+To allow audio drivers to be more reliable and offer the best possible experience for PC users, Audio Class eXtension (ACX) is now available in.
+ACX defines a Windows Driver Framework (WDF) class extension for the audio domain.
 For more information about WDF see [Introduction to Framework Objects](../wdf/introduction-to-framework-objects.md).
 Many WDF concepts such as WDF IO targets, are available in ACX.
 For more information about WDF IO targets, see [Introduction to I/O Targets](../wdf/introduction-to-i-o-targets.md).

 ACX is built using the Kernel Mode Driver Framework (KMDF) and not the User Mode Driver Framework (UMDF) to avoid any latency associated with task-switching multiple times from User to Kernel mode while streaming.
 Portcls audio drivers, the current legacy model, are WDM, kernel mode based drivers.